Watch-And-Help: A Challenge for Social Perception and Human-AI Collaboration: Conclusion

 \subsubsection{Acknowledgments}

-We thank Yuan-Hong Liao for the valuable suggestions and discussions throughout this work.
 The information provided in this document is derived from an effort sponsored by the Defense Advanced Research Projects Agency (DARPA), and awarded to Raytheon BBN Technologies under Contract Number HR001120C0022.